GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

   2. OutputPage is the component responsible for displaying the output once the simulation has run.
   It contains a BasicButton with allows the user to return to the HomePage.
   3. HomePage is the component where the user sets the parameters of the simulation as well as where the simulation is displayed.
-  It contains a SimplifiedMap to show the simulation, a ControlPanel to change the parameters, and a TimeControl to change the time during the running of the simulation.
+  It contains a SimplifiedMap to show the simulation, a ControlPanel to change the parameters, a TimeControl to change the time during the running of the simulation, and a data panel to display data during the simulation.
   4. SettingsPage allows the user to change specific settings in the simulation.
   It contains SettingsGlobalVariable to set settings for the global variables, and SettingsTruckVariables set of settings of variables for each truck.
   5. ControlPanel allows the user change parameters in the simulation.